classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe-connect.md

 ## Organizer Payout: Manage Earnings

-If the Admin has enabled `Stripe Direct` but the Organizer has not connected their Stripe account, all payments will go to the Admin Stripe account.
+If the Admin has enabled `Stripe Direct/Connect` but the Organizer has not connected their Stripe account, all payments will go to the Admin Stripe account.
 The Admin will then need to transfer the Organizer's payment manually via an external method.

 <br>